University of California, Riverside: Athletics

 UCR's varsity teams compete in the Big West Conference of NCAA Division I. Programs include men's and women's soccer, cross country, basketball, track and field, baseball, softball, tennis, golf and women's volleyball.
 After students voted to assess themselves $35 a quarter to fund the athletic programs in 1998, men's and women's soccer and golf were added, and the athletic department switched from NCAA Division II in 2000.
 While at Division II level, UCR produced 5 national championship teams in men's baseball and women's volleyball.
 As of 2006, UCR had produced 17 individual national champions, 175 All-Americans and many conference and regional champions.
 The men's golf team represented UCR in the 2004 and 2005 NCAA West Regionals after winning back-to-back Conference Championships in those respective years while having three athletes ranked in the top 100 in the country.
 In 2006, 2007, and 2010 the UCR women's basketball team represented the conference in the Division I tournament but lost all three times in the first round.
 In December 2008, the UCR women's basketball team upset the #16-seeded Vanderbilt Commodores.

 In 2005 the women's soccer team competed in the first round of the NCAA tournament.
 In 2007, UCR's baseball team won their first Big West championship and reached the Division I postseason for the second time since 2003, and the cross country team sent its first two athletes to the national championships.

 Football was played until 1975, and the team won two CCAA championships before the sport was discontinued because of low attendance and in anticipation of the impact of Title IX regulations.

 The volleyball and basketball teams play home games in the Student Recreation Center Arena (SRC), which seats 3,168.
-The baseball team competes at the Riverside Sports Complex, just off campus at the corner of Blaine and Rustin streets.
+The baseball team competes at the Riverside Sports Complex.
 UCR graduate Troy Percival personally built UCR's baseball clubhouse to major league quality standards.
 Softball is played at the Amy S. Harrison Field, named after a UCR graduate who donated $300,000 towards its upgrade in 2004.
 Adjacent to the softball field are the soccer and track fields.
 The soccer field was resurfaced with artificial turf in 2007.
 In 2011, the old track and field facility, which had bleachers that dated back to the 1950s and a track surface that was over 15 years old, was completely torn out and replaced with a brand new facility.